-And just then he saw Dad standing at the door.
+And just then he saw Mom standing at the door.

 Big crocodile tears welled up in Brandon’s eyes.
 All he’d wanted to do was something good, but he’d made a terrible mess.

 He was sure a scolding was coming, maybe even a spanking.
-But his father just watched him.
+But his mother just watched him.

-Then, walking through the mess, he picked up his crying son, hugged him and loved him, getting his own pajamas white and sticky in the process.
+Then, walking through the mess, she picked up her crying son, hugged him and loved him, getting her own pajamas white and sticky in the process.